florianprs/Stream_RPI_Youtube/README.md

 	ctrl+x

-5. now you can stream with bash stream2youtube.sh
+5. now you can stream

+	bash stream2youtube.sh